 What is the national training system?

-The national training system is the Australian system for vocational education and training.
-The aim is to provide people with the work-ready skills and qualifications needed to keep Australia’s industry sectors productive and competitive.
+The Australian Vocational Education and Training (VET) system (the national training system) aims to provide individuals with the work-ready skills and qualifications needed to keep Australia’s industry sectors productive and competitive.

 The system is based on occupational skills standards, which are set out in units of competency within training packages.
 These training packages reflect nationally consistent qualifications required for particular occupations.
 The nationally recognised qualifications align with the Australian Qualifications Framework and industry recognised skill sets.